Uberspace/lab/source/guide_ttrss.rst

 ::

- [isabell@stardust ~]$ mysql -e "CREATE DATABASE isabell_tt_rss"
+ [isabell@stardust ~]$ mysql -e "CREATE DATABASE <username>_tt_rss"

-Replace <isabell> with your own user.
+Replace <username> with your own user.

 Configure database and domain
 -----------------------------

 Now you should reach your installation under the URL ``https://<username>.uber.space/tt-rss`` (would be ``https://isabell.uber.space/tt-rss`` in our example).
-Open the URL and set the Database settings to
+Open the URL and set the Database settings to your MySQL hostname, username and password: the hostname is localhost and you should know your MySQL credentials by now.
+If you don’t, start reading again at the top.

- * Database Type: MySQL
- * Username: isabell (your MySQL username)
- * Password: MySuperSecretPassword (your MySQL password)
- * Database name: isabell_tt_rss (replace isabell with your own user)

-Under other settings the domain https://isabell.uber.space/tt-rss should be shown.
+Under other settings the domain https://isabell.uber.space should be shown.
 Now click on `Test Configuration`.
 If everything worked you should see the messages
  * Configuration check succeeded.
  * Database test succeeded.

 Click on `Initialize Database`.
 After that the generated configuration will be shown.
 Click on `Save configuration` to save it.
-If you need to change it afterwards you will find it under ``~/html/tt-rss/config-php``.
+If you need to change it afterwards you will find it under ``~/html/config-php``.

  Configure users
  ---------------

- Now you can reach Tiny Tiny RSS under https://isabell.uber.space/tt-rss for the first time.
+ Now you can reach Tiny Tiny RSS under https://isabell.uber.space for the first time.
 Log in with

   * User: admin
   * Password: password